-- Children who need a social worker (Child in Need and Child Protection Plans).
+Children who need a social worker (Child in Need and Child Protection Plans).
 As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that as a matter of routine decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
+In addition, the school will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker.

+Children who are absent from education.
+The school/college proactively manages and take steps to improve attendance across our community.
+Attendance is the essential foundation to positive outcomes for all of our learners and is everyone's responsibility in school.

-In addition, the school will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker. - Children missing from education.
-The school response to children missing from education supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of children going missing in the future.
-This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker, where going missing from education may increase known safeguarding risks within the family or in the community.
-We support and monitor attendance carefully and address poor or irregular attendance without delay.
-Pupil absence is monitored daily and contact made with parents/carers for any unknown 2 day absences.
-Pupils who are CME are followed up with social care, police and education welfare service and are not removed from roll until there their whereabouts is known and passed to the relevant local authority.
+The school/college response to children who are absent from education, particularly on repeat occasions and/or prolonged periods, supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of absent children becoming a child missing education in the future.
+This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker, where being absent from education may increase known safeguarding risks within the family or in the community.
+We support and monitor attendance and absence carefully to identify learners or cohorts that require support with their attendance and put effective strategies in place.